arisnurmahendra/github-final-project/README.md

 Licensing:
 Contributions are licensed.

-This line was added for Coursera GitHub CLI project demonstration.
+## This line added for Coursera GitHub CLI demonstration —

-\## 🛠️ This is a test change made for Coursera CLI submission